High-level ideation on a canvas: meet the interactive display

 Bringing BYOM to the interactive screen

 A solution like ClickShare Conference is a perfect match for the new reality, because it allows meeting room users to wirelessly connect their laptop to meeting room peripherals.
-In addition, it gives them the freedom to use any conferencing tool whether they were in the office or working remotely.
+In addition, it gives them the freedom to use any conferencing tool.

 But what can the role of an interactive display be in this new reality?
 Due to its form factor, the interactive display will be less inviting to do videoconferencing calls.
 The typical whiteboard setup is not ideal for video conversations with multiple remote attendees.
 And as the recent BYOM trend has made clear, people prefer to use their own hardware and software in meetings.